pramod-jay/Depreciation_Calculator/README.md

 # Depreciation_Calculator
-calculate depreciation of an asset based on the given data. both straight line method and reducing balance method can be used to calculate depreciation. an assignment given for financial accounting module at university.
+calculate the depreciation of an asset based on the given data. both the straight-line and reducing balance methods can be used to calculate depreciation. an assignment is given for a financial accounting module at university. used HTML, CSS, JavaScript